 In order to reduce the exposure to reinsurance credit risk, the financial condition of reinsurers is evaluated and reinsurance is placed with a diverse group of companies and syndicates that are believed to be financially sound.
-The exposures to AII is fully collateralized, and the exposure to Swiss Re is on a funds withheld basis.
+The exposures to AII is fully collateralised or protected through a funds withheld structure, and the exposure to Swiss Re is on a reserves withheld basis.
 The credit quality of reinsurers is monitored when placing new and renewal reinsurance, as well as on an ongoing, current basis.
 Entities use objective criteria to select and retain reinsurers, including requiring a financial strength rating of "A-" or better from A.M.
 Best Company or the posting of acceptable collateral.